polterguy/polterguy.github.io/tutorials/threading/index.md

 http.get:"https://dzone.com"
 ```

-Hence, with the first example above, we can do multiple long lasting jobs in parallel, on 3 separate threads,
+Hence, with the first example above, we can do multiple long lasting jobs in _parallel_, on 3 separate threads,
-speeding up our own application.
+speeding up our application.
 Since our code doesn't need to execute 3 HTTP GET invocations consecutively,
-but can execute all of these in parallel, on different threads, our app becomes much faster.
+but can execute all of these in parallel on different threads, our app becomes much faster.
 Hence,
 the **[join]**/**[fork]** version would probably on average be almost 3 times as fast as the last version.
 This is typically quite useful when we're waiting for IO data, such as waiting for HTTP invocations, reading
 or writing to the file system, or executing SQL towards our database.
 Multi threading does typically _not_
-make CPU intensive tasks faster for the record, quite the contrary, since it requires context switching at
+make CPU intensive tasks faster for the record, quite the contrary in fact, since it requires context switching at
 the CPU level, and often multiple synchronization objects further reducing your execution speed. _Do not_ abuse
 multithreading.

-## Hyperlambda is async by default
+## Hyperlambda and async

 A problem that is fairly commonly experienced with multithreading is _"thread pool exhaustion"_.
 This occurs
-when your operating system is asked to create more threads than it has resources to create at the same time.
+when your operating system is asked to create more threads then it has resources to create at the same time.
 What Hyperlambda will do though, is to actually _suspend and release your threads as it is waiting for IO data_.
-This _significantly_ increases your application's scalability traits, and how many simultaneous users it
+This _significantly_ increases your application's scalability and increases the amount of simultaneous users it
-can handle, before your web server, and/or operating system, literally crashes.
-This is referred to as _"async programming"_,
+can handle before your web server, and/or operating system, literally crashes because of _"thread pool starvation"_.
-and is a core feature in any modern framework, and/or programming language, allowing your code to scale better.
+This is referred to as _"async programming"_, and is a core feature in any modern framework, and/or programming
+language, allowing your code to scale better.

 What this implies for Hyperlambda specifically, is that after all 3 threads above are created, and we're
 waiting for IO traffic from our URLs, there is actually _zero_ threads being consumed by our application,